Everything You Need to Know About 1p Per Hour Electric Heaters

 Modern electric heaters with thermostats allow you to control their temperature, ensuring optimal comfort without wasting energy.
 You can set the heater to maintain a constant temperature at night and later raise it when need be.

-Did you know that, according to research, about 90% of greenhouse emissions come from heat produced when cooling or heating our homes, and about 88% of UK homes are still on fossil-fueled heating solutions?
+Did you know that, according to research, about 90% of greenhouse emissions come from heat produced when cooling or heating our homes, and that about 88% of UK homes are still on fossil-fuelled heating solutions?

 Low initial and maintenance costs